dlemmermann/JPackageScriptFX/README.md

 #### Dependency Analysis

 The scripts use the **jdeps** tool to analyze the dependencies of the application to determine which modules need to be included in the final package.
 These modules are stored in the list "detected_modules".

+`detected_modules=$JAVA_HOME/bin/jdeps \
+  --multi-release ${JAVA_VERSION} \
+  --ignore-missing-deps \
+  --print-module-deps \
+  --class-path "target/installer/input/libs/*" \
+    target/classes/com/dlsc/jpackagefx/App.class`

 However, the tool can not always find all modules and sometimes manual intervention is required.
 For this you can add modules to the list called "manual_modules".

+`manual_modules=jdk.crypto.ec`

 #### Runtime Image Generation